FAQ | Lactose-free Gouda cheese | Fromagerie Bergeron

 Specialty cheeses Lactose is a type of sugar naturally present in milk.
 To remove it, we undertake a step in production called delactification.
 This step is taken at the start of the process when making a Gouda variety of cheese.
 When the milk starts to curdle, we remove a part of the lactoserum (also called whey) by rinsing the curd with water.
 Following this step, a small amount of lactose is still present in the cheese.
 During maturation, the remaining lactose is divided by the ferments (bacteria) into two sugars that are easy to digest, namely glucose and galactose.
 This is why our ripened cheeses have always been lactose free.
 This process has characterized our cheeses since we first started making cheese.
 Fresh cheese The process is different for unripened cheeses (fresh cheeses) as they do not undergo a period of maturation.
 To make a fresh cheese that’s lactose free, we’ve adapted the process of rinsing the curd so as to remove the lactoserum in a way that the lactose is no longer detectable.
 Nothing is ever added to cheese to make it lactose free.
 It all happens naturally during the manufacturing process.

 Yes.
-We use potassium sorbate and natamycin on the surface of our cheeses, as mentioned in the ingredients list.
+We use potassium sorbate and natamycin on the surface of some of our cheeses, as mentioned in the ingredients list.

 No. Although some of our cheeses have aromas and flavours reminiscent of hazelnuts or almonds, none of them contain nuts.
 This taste is created during the aging process, depending on the ferments in each of our recipes.